This Vegetarian African Peanut Soup with Sweet Potatoes is a perfect, comforting recipe, full of sweet and nutty flavors.

 But, we’re not talking about the peanut butter sauce you’d drizzle over your ice cream or a chocolate cake.

 We’re talking about a savory West African peanut butter sauce that is made up of tomatoes and groundnuts (peanuts) and is typically served with lamb, beef, or chicken in the form of a hearty stew.

 Groundnuts, or peanuts, are not actually native to Africa.
 Rather, they are native to South America and were brought to Africa by Spanish and Portuguese colonists in the mid 1500’s.

 African Peanut Stew or African Peanut Soup?

-We could also add the term sauce to the mix, (as its proper name suggests) because at its most basic version, it is a sauce of peanuts, tomatoes, vegetables, and sometimes meat that is served over a starch, like rice.
+We could also add the term ‘sauce’ to the mix, (as the name maafe suggests) because at its most basic version, maafe is a sauce of peanuts, tomatoes, vegetables, and sometimes meat that is served over a starch, like rice.

 Our Vegetarian African Peanut Stew

-Our Vegetarian African peanut stew is a version that would be more likely to be seen in the Côte d’Ivoire, or Ivory Coast, along the western coast of Africa.
+Our Vegetarian African peanut stew is a version that would be most likely to be seen in the Côte d’Ivoire, or Ivory Coast, along the western coast of Africa.

 Like many people, for the longest time, we thought sweet potatoes and yams were one in the same.